Digital Nomad Life in Saudi Arabia

 What do people find most challenging about the culture in Saudi Arabia?

 "Many expats in Saudi Arabia find the local culture very different from their own and may struggle with cultural expectations.
 One of the biggest challenges for expats is the stringent gender segregation in Saudi society, including being segregated from the opposite sex when in public.
 Additionally, the conservative dress code can be difficult to get used to, as women are expected to wear a ‘hijab’ or veil which covers all of the hair and body except for the hands and face.
-Finally, conservative religious values and laws are a large part of Saudi culture, with rules specific to religious holidays, modest behaviour and restrictions on alcohol consumption," said one expat in Saudi Arabia.
+Finally, conservative religious values and laws are a large part of Saudi culture, with rules specific to religious holidays, modest behaviour and restrictions on alcohol consumption," remarked one member in Saudi Arabia.

 What residency documents or visas did I need if I will be in Saudi Arabia for a while?

 "If you plan to stay in Saudi Arabia for a while, you will need a valid passport, a Saudi Arabian visa, and a residency form.
 Depending on the length of your stay, you may also need to take a medical examination and obtain a residence permit.
-Additionally, you might have to apply for a work permit if you plan to take up employment in Saudi Arabia," said one expat in Saudi Arabia.
+Additionally, you might have to apply for a work permit if you plan to take up employment in Saudi Arabia," explained one expat living in Saudi Arabia.

 What cultural blunders should I try to avoid making in Saudi Arabia?